PST on engineering and geoscience services

 Engineering and geoscience services provided outside B.C. that relate to B.C. and another jurisdiction

 For example, a business purchases engineering services outside B.C. that relate to a highway infrastructure project that is located 60% in B.C. and 40% in Alberta.
 The business reasonably estimates that the services relate 60% to B.C. and 40% to Alberta.
-The business claims exemption on 40% of the total purchase price and pays PST on 30% of the 60% portion of the purchase price that relates to the projects in B.C.
+The business claims exemption on 40% of the total purchase price and pays PST on 30% of the 60% portion of the purchase price that relates to the project in B.C.

 Charging PST on engineering and geoscience services

 Effective October 1, 2026, PST applies at the rate of 7% on the amount equal to 30% of the purchase price of taxable engineering or geoscience services.
-For example, if you sell $100,000 of taxable engineering or geoscience services, you must charge and collect $2,100 in PST (7% × $30,000).
-If only a portion of the engineering or geoscience services is taxable, 7% PST applies to 30% of the purchase price of the taxable portion.
+For example, if you sell $100,000 of taxable engineering or geoscience services, you must charge and collect $2,100 in PST as follows:

 The purchase price includes disbursements, as explained below.

-If you sell taxable engineering or geoscience services on or after October 1, 2026, you must charge and collect the PST, unless a specific exemption applies.
+If you sell taxable engineering or geoscience services on or after October 1, 2026, you must charge and collect PST, unless a specific exemption applies.
 For information about sales made before October 1, 2026, see the transitional rules below.

 Disbursements